Ritika821/Amazon-Sales-Tableau-Dashboard/README.md

 <a><img src="https://github.com/Ritika821/Amazon-Sales-Tableau-Dashboard/blob/main/Graphs/Overview/Year-wise%20Total%20Order.png" height="200">
 </a></p>

-7. In this Sunbrust Chart, I got that maximum order came from Office Supplies category in which Binders sub-category is highly popular whereas the category from which company has got least number of orders was Furniture in which Tables sub-category was on the last position.
+7. In this Sunburst Chart, I got that maximum order came from Office Supplies category in which Binders sub-category is highly popular whereas the category from which company has got least number of orders was Furniture in which Tables sub-category was on the last position.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Amazon-Sales-Tableau-Dashboard/blob/main/Graphs/Overview/Category-wise%20Total%20Order.png" height="200">